jcmartins/proposal/design/85-agent-statsd.md

 ## Rationale

-### Use Agent Events API

 The Sensu 2.0 Agent provides an Events HTTP API.
-Users to use this API to create Sensu Events containing metrics.
+Users can use this API to create Sensu Events containing metrics.
 User applications would need Sensu Event specific instrumentation in order to accomplish this.
 StatsD provides several metric types and aggregation capabilities, the instrumentation would need to reimplement this functionality in order to achieve feature parity.
 Some things would still not be possible, such as a centralized metric counter or aggregate for more than one application instance.

 ## Compatibility